 - Study fundamental notions such as Porter’s Five, the McKinsey Framework, the BCG Matrix, etc. It is unnecessary to delve into complex models.

 - It is important to prepare for the exam thoroughly, as the syllabus of this subject is very long.

 - UPSC offers previous year’s question papers to the candidates on its website.
 It is better to solve these papers.
-As minimum 50 percent of the questions are repeated.
-This clearly point out that by mere solving a paper seriously will take you one step closer towards achieving the good score.
+A minimum of 50 percent of the questions are repeated.
+This clearly points out that merely solving a paper seriously will take you one step closer to achieving a good score.

 - It is also advisable to avoid jargon and heavy language while answering questions in the exam.
 It is better to write your answers in simple words and in points.

-- Though the UPSC management optional paper is subjective, try to answer the questions in points and give a subheadings along with it.
+- Though the UPSC management optional paper is subjective, try to answer the questions in points and give a subheading along with it.

-- If it is required, provide the table and draw the diagram in your answer to clear present your views.
+- If it is required, provide the table and draw the diagram in your answer to clearly present your views.

 - Make an effort to convey your response in a clear and appealing manner because the questions are straightforward and everyone will give the same information in their answers.

 To explore more about the UPSC Preparation Strategy, visit the linked article.